Anatomy of a Lawsuit

 Motions in limine are motions made on the eve of trial, typically to exclude evidence, so that its very existence cannot be properly mentioned at trial, but also for a variety of other important purposes.

 Every good attorney will devote an enormous amount of effort to preparing his case before he takes it to trial.
 This is the time when you re-organize all the work that you have done until now, while making an action list of everything that you must do in order to try the case.
 If the attorney is really ahead of the game, he will have begun these preparations at the very start of the case.
-But even if he has done so, now is the time to complete these pre-trial preparations, all of which should be done for once and all before the trial readiness conference, which is a formal hearing at which the parties submit reports to the court, listing their witnesses and exhibits, and certifying that they are ready to proceed in short order to the trial of the case.
+But even if he has not yet done so, now is the time to complete these pre-trial preparations, all of which should be done for once and all before the trial readiness conference, which is a formal hearing at which the parties submit reports to the court, listing their witnesses and exhibits, and certifying that they are ready to proceed in short order to the trial of the case.

 The case will be tried by the finder of fact, which can be a jury if one has been timely requested and preserved, or a judge or magistrate judge if no jury has been preserved.
 The judge will preside over proceedings and rule on all evidentiary matters.
 Once the parties have presented their claims, the judge will decide the case if he is the decider of fact, or he will instruct the jury about the law and its applicability to the jury’s findings of fact.
 The finder of fact, whether judge or jury, must then decide the case in accordance with the law.